swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 The API does not offer any "set" operation, but instead values must always be introduced in a scope.

-The `value.bound(to:body:)` blocks create a child task, with the additional values set on the task object.
-These values are immutable and cannot be changed on the task itself -- this is important for thread-safety and reproducibility of `get()`s performed by further child tasks of this task.
+The `Task.withLocal(_:boundTo:)` blocks create a child task, with the additional values set on the task object.
+These values are immutable and cannot be changed on the task itself -- this is important for thread-safety and reproducibility of `Task.local(_:)`s performed by further child tasks of this task.

 ### Value lifecycle